 ANNA: I am very excited about this!
 I enjoy Asano’s works very much, and Fantagraphics editions are always a treat.

-MELINDA: This is definitely a draw for me.
+MJ: This is definitely a draw for me.
 Everything about this sounds compelling.

 SEAN: Did you enjoy Jiro Tanaguchi’s The Walking Man but wish it took place 300 years earlier?
 Than you’ll love the same author’s Furari, out from Ponent Mon.